lokalise/lokalise-push-action/README.md

 1. **Detect changed files**:
    - The action identifies all changed translation files for the base language specified under the `translations_path`.
-   - **Important**: Changes are detected **only between the latest commit and the one preceding it**.
-This ensures that the action processes incremental changes rather than scanning the entire repository.
+   - By default, changes are detected **only between the latest commit and the one preceding it**.
+   - You can enable detection across multiple commits using the `use_tag_tracking` option:
+     - When `use_tag_tracking` is set to `true`, the action compares the current commit with the last known synced commit on the branch (stored as a Git tag).
+     - This ensures that any files changed across **multiple previous commits** are still uploaded, even when the action is run manually or after a batch push.

 2. **Upload modified files**:
    - Any detected changes are uploaded to the specified Lokalise project in parallel, with up to six requests being processed simultaneously.
    - Each translation key is tagged with the name of the branch that triggered the workflow for better traceability in Lokalise.
+This also helps pulling your files back using the lokalise-pull action.

 3. **Handle initial push**:
-   - If no changes are detected between the last two commits, the action determines if it is running for the first time on the branch:
+   - If no changes are detected, the action determines if it is running for the first time on the branch:
      - **First run**: The action checks for the presence of a `lokalise-upload-complete` tag.
        - If the tag is **not found**, it performs an initial upload, processing all translation files for the base language.
 This also happens when the `rambo_mode` is set to `true`.
        - After successfully uploading all files, the action creates a `lokalise-upload-complete` tag to mark the initial setup as complete.
-     - **Subsequent runs**: If the tag is found, the action exits without uploading any files, as the initial push has already been completed.
+     - **Subsequent runs**: If the tag is found and no new changes are detected (or no new commits when using `use_tag_tracking`), the action exits early without uploading any files.

+4. **Track synced commits per branch** (optional):
+   - When `use_tag_tracking` is enabled and files are uploaded, the action creates or updates a branch-specific tag named `lokalise-sync-<branch-name>` pointing to the latest synced commit.
+   - This tag is used on future runs to determine the delta of changed files, preventing missed uploads.

-4. **Mark completion**:
+5. **Mark completion**:
    - For the first run on the branch, after completing the initial upload, the action pushes the `lokalise-upload-complete` tag to the remote repository.
    - **Recommendation**: Pull the changes to your local repository to ensure the tag is included in your local Git history.